I say, this is like something by that novelist chap, Mister Wells.

 As the Daleks were once human beings so logically therefore were the Thals, as Ameron it is implied would one day become known as Skaro with the Thals being the humans whose evolution was not accelerated.

-Thus the Thals and the Daleks much like both the Eloi and the Morlocks were actually our descendants too.
+The Thals and the Daleks therefore much like both the Eloi and the Morlocks were actually our descendants too.

 “The Dalek Invasion of Earth” meanwhile draws on “The War of the Worlds” The Daleks are comparable to Wells other most famous creations The Martian Invaders.